Oli McBurnie: Senior career

 McBurnie was selected for the senior national squad for the first time in March 2018, by new Scotland manager Alex McLeish.
 He made his full international debut on 23 March, in a 1–0 defeat to Costa Rica.
 He then took part in Scotland's mini tour of Latin America (defeats to Peru and Mexico) two months later.

 In March 2019, following "his breakthrough campaign for Swansea", McBurnie said he was ready to "stake a claim for a Scotland striking role".

 In September 2019 McBurnie stated his commitment to the national team following a video posted on social media.
-His dedication to the Scottish national team was questioned again in August 2020, after he withdrew from the squad but then played in a club match.
+His dedication to the Scotland national team was questioned again in August 2020, after he withdrew from the squad but then played in a club match.
 He was defended by Scotland manager Steve Clarke.
 McBurnie was further criticised in November 2020, and was again defended by Clarke.

+In November 2020, McBurnie played in both of Scotland's UEFA Euro 2020 play-off matches (against Israel and Serbia), scoring in the penalty shoot-out win in the latter, which qualified Scotland for their first major tournament in over 20 years.

 In May 2021 he was not selected to the Scotland squad for the delayed UEFA Euro 2020 tournament due to injury.